nvinuesa/nvinuesa.github.io/_posts/2017-01-14-about-sparsal.md

 Two weeks ago I started coding an implementation of the Matching Pursuit algorithm, by Stéphane Mallat and Zhifeng Zhang.
 This led to creating the Sparse Approximation Library - sparsal, for people looking for some of the algorithms, implemented in a human-readable, functional style.
 <br>
+The project lives here: https://github.com/underscorenico/sparsal

 ## Overview
 I came across the Matching Pursuit algorithm during an internship at INRIA - Bordeaux.
 Matching Pursuit is a greedy algorithm that decomposes a signal into "atoms" from an overcomplete dictionary, also called atomic decomposition.
 It is a valuable tool for dimensionality reduction and feature extraction.
 One of its extension (an orthogonal version), the Orthogonal Matching Pursuit, is mainly used for generating sparse approximation of signals.